mikhail-vlasenko/Ultimate-Evaluator/README.md

 ## Guide
 ### Installation
-Executables are currently not available
+1. Download executable for [windows](https://drive.google.com/file/d/1ieW2f2geV105gMsCel46d804DeuvExuR/view?usp=sharing) or [mac](https://drive.google.com/file/d/1YkgpJ6i_KIPKel3oz_A6i75Ke7bJ8sXT/view?usp=sharing)
-1. Download executable for [windows]() or [mac]()
+2. Unzip the file (for mac also move the app to the Applications folder)
-2. Run the file
+3. Run the executable.
+Since I am an unidentified developer, MacOS will only let you run the file if you right-click it, then select *open* in drop-down menu, and finally click *Open* in the appeared window.
-3. It will probably ask a few permissions, which are necessary to simulate key presses and access clipboard
+4. It will probably ask a few permissions, which are necessary to simulate key presses and access clipboard
-4. Default hotkeys (`ctrl+alt+e` for evaluation of the whole line and `ctrl+alt+h` for highlighted text) may not work, but you can always reassign them.
+5. Default hotkeys may not work, but you can always reassign them. (see instructions below)

 ### Usage
 1. Put the cursor on the same line as the equation (or highlight the equation, depending on a hotkey you are going to press)
 2. Press the hotkey (default or the one you have set)
-3. No third step, it's as simple as that
+3. No third step, it's as simple as that!

 The app will start evaluating only after all shortcut keys are released.
 It is important not to hold any keys in the next moment.